 Credit: 6 or 9 credits, as approved by Professor Gertz

 Number of Positions: 1

-Prerequisites: Externs must have satisfactorily completed Civil Pretrial Practice, Evidence, Mediation and Immigration Law, and be certified pursuant to the Student Practice Rule.
+Prerequisites: Externs must have satisfactorily completed Evidence, and Immigration Law.

-Recommended Courses: Administrative Law, Alternative Dispute Resolution, Professional Responsibility
+Recommended Courses: Civil Pretrial Practice, Administrative Law, Alternative Dispute Resolution, Professional Responsibility

-Selection Process: The selection of externs is handled by the supervising attorney of the program, subject to the approval of the faculty supervisor.
+Selection Process: The selection of externs is handled jointly by the supervising attorney at FIAC and the faculty supervisor.
 Selection is based on student's overall record, courses, grades, career goals, expected graduation date and other externships taken.